 (4) Use a phishing filter.

 Locke Fortress is a phishing filter that prevents you from receiving emails from unfamiliar accounts.
 This greatly reduces the ability for hackers to send you a phishing email.
-Register now to cut down on phishing emails and improve your online security.
+Register for free now to cut down on phishing emails and improve your online security.

 How Common are Phishing Attacks?